NCAR/ccpp-framework/doc/migration.md

 | `ccpp_loop_extent`   | integer      | Total iterations — the `loop=` value on the `<subcycle>` |

-These are **loop-context control variables**: the host model does **not** declare them.  capgen-ng emits them automatically as locals in the generated group cap (the `do` loop's induction variable for the counter, the loop bound for the extent), and resolves any scheme arg requesting them against those locals.
+These are **loop-context control variables**: the host model does **not** declare them.  capgen emits them automatically as locals in the generated group cap (the `do` loop's induction variable for the counter, the loop bound for the extent), and resolves any scheme arg requesting them against those locals.